pivotal/docs-tap/tap-gui/catalog/catalog-operations.hbs.md

 # Catalog operations

+This topic tells you how to manage catalog operations.
 The software catalog setup procedures in this topic make use of Backstage.
 For more information about Backstage, see the [Backstage documentation](https://backstage.io/docs/features/software-catalog/).

 ## <a id='add-cat-entities'></a> Adding catalog entities